 This policy will be reviewed annually by the Senior Management Team.
-Where significant alterations are intended it will presented for approval to the Governing Body's Resources Committee.
+Where significant alterations are intended it will presented for approval to the Local Governing Body.

 RELEVANT DOCUMENTS AND POLICIES

 Relevant policies and documents which are not found in this policy or appendices are: